noodlewerk/NWLogging/README.md

         #include "NWLCore.h"

-3. Add the log line to your code (didFinishLaunching: in this case):
+3. Add the log statement to your code (didFinishLaunching: in this case):

         NWLog(@"Application did finish launching: %@", self);